 Surgical repair consists of tenodesis and subacromial decompression.
 Successful surgery can correct muscle deformity and return strength and function.

-Following surgery, patient is gradually put on range of motion exercises which are advanced to strengthening exercises.
+Following surgery, the patient is gradually put on a range of motion exercises which are advanced to strengthening exercises.